Bvisi0n/DAE_Galaga/README.md

 This project is build with github actions.
 - The CMake workflow builds the project in Debug and Release for Windows and serves as a check that the project builds on that platform.
-- The Emscripten workflow generates a web version of the project and publishes it as a [github page](https://avadae.github.io/minigin/).
+- The Emscripten workflow generates a web version of the project and publishes it as a [github page](https://bvisi0n.github.io/DAE_Galaga/).
   - The url of that page will be `https://<username>.github.io/<repository>/`
 - You can embed this page with

 ```<iframe style="position: absolute; top: 0px; left: 0px; width: 1024px; height: 576px;" src="https://<username>.github.io/<repository>/" loading="lazy"></iframe>```

-<iframe style="position: absolute; top: 0px; left: 0px; width: 1024px; height: 576px;" src="https://bvisi0n.github.io/DAE_Galaga/" loading="lazy"></iframe>